 TEST 3: WLT Vs Cores handling after dipping

 The way the cores are dipped and handled after dipping can affect the WLT.
-The video shows the 3 main methods:
+The graph shows the 3 main methods:

 - manual dipping;